- Aim of this page

 Misconduct guidelines for teachers

-In early 2014, changes were made to the National College for Teaching and Leadership (NCTL) document for “Teacher Misconduct: The Prohibition of Teachers”.
+In early 2014, changes were made to the National College for Teaching and Leadership (now referred to as the Teaching Regulation Agency) document for “Teacher Misconduct: The Prohibition of Teachers”.

-The advice gives clear guidelines which advise that any criminal conviction involving indecent images of children will lead to somebody being banned from teaching.
+The advice sets out the factors to be considered by a professional misconduct hearing panel and sets out that any criminal conviction involving indecent images of children will lead to somebody being banned from teaching.

 For more information and further advice please see these guidelines.